-Produced in Rosendahl, Germany is covered by the attached Model EPD "Mineral Mortars, Group 2 and Dispersion-based Product, Class A".
+Produced in Rosendahl, Germany is covered by the attached Model EPD "Modified mineral mortars, group 1".
 This means that the Life Cycle Assessment (LCA) data and the remaining content of the attached Model EPD apply to the above mentioned product and may thus be used for the evaluation of the sustainability of buildings where the product is applied.